 It is not necessary to wait for acceptance to the School of Nursing to file a FAFSA.
 The student should complete the FAFSA as soon as possible after October 1 of the year prior to desired enrollment year.

-If the FAFSA cannot be completed online, copies of the paper FAFSA can be obtained by contacting the Federal Student Aid information Center @ 1-800-433-3243.
-Another paper option is the PDF FAFSA, which students can get at the FAFSA on the Web (FOTW) site.
+If the FAFSA cannot be completed online, another option is the PDF FAFSA, which students can get at the FAFSA on the Web (FOTW) site.
 They can print the PDF and fill it out by hand, or they can type their data on the PDF before printing and mailing it.
 Students who have limited or no Internet access and face pressing deadlines can choose to complete and submit their application by calling 1-800-433-3243, telling a representative they would like to fill out their FAFSA over the phone and providing their information.
 This typically takes about half an hour.
 Students choosing this option will receive a paper student aid report (SAR) 7-10 days later, which they (and their parents, if appropriate) must sign and return.
 This is NOT the preferred method to apply for aid and should be used sparingly and only by students with no access to internet.

 After the FAFSA has been processed, the student will receive a Student Aid Report (SAR).
 The student must schedule a financial aid appointment with the Coordinator, Student Affairs to discuss the financial aid award package.
 Financial Aid appointments/award packages for current students are available beginning in April of each year.
 Financial Aid appointments/award packages for newly accepted students are available beginning in July of each year.
 The student is required to report any additional/outside aid received.
 Each financial aid recipient must sign a Financial Aid Award Notice accepting/acknowledging any monies awarded.